-The Forestland BMP category should only be requested on sites with soil or water natural resource problems that are occurring in woodland areas, harvested forestland sites, recently tree planted sites, early successional wooded sites, and any other non-pastured forested sites.
-BMPs needed in woodland areas that are currently accessed by livestock should be requested under the Livestock: Pastureland BMP category or Livestock: AFO BMP category.
-Refer to the BMP Eligibility Criteria section below for more clarity on when to request this BMP.
+The Forestland BMP[This practice] category should only be requested on sites with soil or water natural resource problems that are occurring in woodland areas, harvested forestland sites, recently tree planted sites, early successional woodled sites, and any other non-pastured forested sites.
+BMPs[BMP practices] needed in woodland areas that are currently accessed by livestock should be requested under the Livestock: Pastureland BMP category[practice] or Livestock: [Animal Feeding Operation (]AFO[)] BMP category[practice].
+[Please-]Refer to the BMP Eligibility Criteria section below[under this practice] for more clarity on when to request this BMP.
 One practice or multiple practices may be needed to resolve an existing soil and water quality related issues.

-All practices should be consistent with recommendations as part of the Kentucky Agriculture Water Quality Act and be installed according to approved engineering designs or Implementation Recommendations (IR).
+All practices should be consistent with recommendations as part of the[a] Kentucky Agriculture Water Quality Act [plan-] and be installed according to approved engineering designs or Implementation Recommendations (IR)[job sheet recommendations].

-Current Eligible Practices That May Be Requested Under This BMP

-Brush Management (314) Critical Area (342) Diversion (362) Forest Management Plan (106) Forest Stand Improvement (666) Grade Stabilization Structure (410) Grassed Waterway (412) Heavy Use Area Protection (561) Lined Waterway or Outlet (468) Mulching (484) Riparian Forest Buffer (391) Road / Trail / Landing Closure and Treatment (654) Stream Crossing (578) Tree / Shrub Establishment (612) Tree / Shrub Site Preparation (490) Underground Outlet (620) Water and Sediment Control Basin (638)
+Brush Management (314)

+Critical Area (342)

+Forest Management Plan (106)

+Forest Stand Improvement (666)

+Lined Waterway or Outlet (468)

+Road / Trail / Landing Closure and Treatment (654)

+Tree /[and] Shrub Establishment (612)

+Tree /[and] Shrub Site Preparation (490)

+Underground Outlet (620)

+Water and Sediment Control Basin (638)

-Cost-share assistance under the Forestland BMP category may be utilized for eligible lands meeting the following criteria:
+Cost_share assistance under the Forestland[this] BMP category may be utilized for eligible lands meeting[when site conditions] the following criteria:

-- 1. Areas with soil or water related resource problems that are currently in woody vegetation; and - 2.
-Are not accessed by livestock; - 3.
-Including newly planted forest areas, natural successional areas, existing forestland, fruit or nut tree plantings, or other sites with trees or shrubs present.
+- 1. Areas[Eligible lands include area] with soil or water related resource problems that are currently in woody vegetation; and - 2.
+Are not accessed by livestock;[-] - 3.
+Including[This includes] newly planted forest areas, natural successional areas, existing forestland, fruit or nut tree plantings, or other sites with trees or shrubs present.

-Practices should be requested to solve existing or potential natural resource concerns.
+Practices should [enly-]be requested to solve existing or potential natural resource concerns.
 This may require one practice or multiple conservation practices.
 It is recommended that changes in land management practices be fully evaluated prior to installing any additional cost-share practices.
 Improvements in land management practices may resolve the natural resource problems without the need of structural engineering practices.
-Poor operation and maintenance of installed cost-share practices may result in the failure of the practice to solve the natural resource problem.
-This should be reviewed and discussed with cost-share applicants.
+Poor operation and maintenance of installed cost_share practices <a href="mayletaelgo:mayletaelg